Chicks and Chickens at Round Pond

 By: Ryan MacDonnell

-What could be more fun than having your own beloved little chics raise their own beloved little chicks?
+What could be more fun than having your own beloved little chics raise their own beloved little chicks into chickens?
 We thought nothing could be, so we brought home a clutch of baby chicks–a mixture of Swedish Flowers, Americana (with the blue eggs), Sicilian Butter Cups, French Copper Mauran and Buff Orphingtons–to raise as our own.

 Not only was it a great chance to teach the girls where their favorite breakfast food – eggs – comes from, it was also a hands-on lesson about the cycle of life, the beauty of nature and all things farm to table.